-Child welfare professionals help families to reflect and learn and build skills for the life they want for themselves, their children, and their community.
+Child welfare professionals help families to reflect, learn, and build skills for the life they want for themselves, their children, and their community.
 To do this challenging work effectively, it is important for professionals to also build their self-awareness, knowledge, skills, and to practice self-care.

 The products in this section focus on this type of worker preparation as well as understanding the needs of those in your community, and a variety of tools that are available to child welfare professionals.